datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 `@script`
 To start with, let us refresh what a token is, so that we can better understand the process of tokenization.
 A token is a text unit that can be analysed.
-This is usually a word, but can also be a phrase
+This is usually a word, but can also be a phrase or other units of language.

 ---
-## How does tidytext implement tokenization?
+## Tokenization in Tidyverse?

 ```yaml
 type: "FullSlide"